isaac-sim/IsaacLab/docs/source/tutorials/03_envs/create_base_env.rst

 ---------------------

-Having defined the scene and manager configurations, we can now define the environment configuration through the :class:`envs.BaseEnvCfg` class.
+Having defined the scene and manager configurations, we can now define the environment configuration through the :class:`envs.ManagerBasedEnvCfg` class.
 This class takes in the scene, action, observation and event configurations.

-In addition to these, it also takes in the :attr:`envs.BaseEnvCfg.sim` which defines the simulation parameters such as the timestep, gravity, etc. This is initialized to the default values, but can be modified as needed.
-We recommend doing so by defining the :meth:`__post_init__` method in the :class:`envs.BaseEnvCfg` class, which is called after the configuration is initialized.
+In addition to these, it also takes in the :attr:`envs.ManagerBasedEnvCfg.sim` which defines the simulation parameters such as the timestep, gravity, etc. This is initialized to the default values, but can be modified as needed.
+We recommend doing so by defining the :meth:`__post_init__` method in the :class:`envs.ManagerBasedEnvCfg` class, which is called after the configuration is initialized.

 .. literalinclude:: ../../../../source/standalone/tutorials/03_envs/create_cartpole_base_env.py
    :language: python